grybouilli/latent-vector-synthesis/README.md

 ## Run

-1 - Open a terminal and run the Python script:
+1 - Open a terminal and navigate to the cloned repository.

+2 - Run the Python script:

 ```
 python main.py
 ```

-Wait until the osc-info appear (for listening and sending).
+Wait until the osc-infoformation appear (for sending/receiving osc-messages).

-2 - Open Pure Data and run latent-vector-synth.pd
+3 - Run latent-vector-synth.pd in Pure Data.

-3 - Make sure the right audio output device is selected (Go to Media —> Audio Settings…)
+* Make sure the right audio output device is selected (Go to Media —> Audio Settings…)

-4 - In the upper left corner of the GUI, press RESET and then RANDOMIZE ALL.
+* In the upper left corner of the GUI, press RESET and then RANDOMIZE ALL.
+Make sure the DSP toggle is on.

-5 - In the lower right corner of the GUI, make sure to toggle AUDIO OUT and raise the gain .
-Also, make sure the DSP toggle is on.
+* In the lower right corner of the GUI, make sure to toggle AUDIO OUT and raise the gain.

-6 - Play!
+4 - Play!